divolte/shop/README.md

 We are running a couple of containers, and the default size is not large enough.
 Boost the ram of Docker to at **least 4GB**, otherwise you will run into startup problems (Exit with code: 137) when running the `docker-compose up` command.

-We are going to build these images locally:

-- shop/docker-divolte
-- shop/docker-shop-service
-- shop/docker-shop-webapp

-These, however, will be pulled from a public regsitry:

-- redis
-- docker.elastic.co/elasticsearch/elasticsearch
-- krisgeus/docker-kafka

 [ds]:https://store.docker.com/